DNP to PhD

 Program Start

-The program begins in May with the start of the summer semester.
+The program begins in May with doctoral week residency.
 You can find exact start dates on the University's academic calendar.

 Doctoral Week (May of Year 1)